 - Preheat oven to 350 degrees.

-- Rinse and pat dry pork loin, and then season with salt and pepper.
+- Rinse and pat dry pork tenderloin, and then season with salt and pepper.

 - Heat a large oven-safe skillet on medium-high heat.
 Add oil and heat for about 1 minute.
 Sear the pork loin on all sides until a crust forms, about 1 minute per side.
 Remove pork loin from the pan and set it aside.

 - Turn off heat and remove pan from the heat.
 In same hot pan add butter, garlic, Worcestershire sauce, and mustard.
 Stir and cook the sauce until the butter is completely melted.
 Remove from heat.

-- Coat the pork loin with dried herbs by patting it onto the loin.
+- Coat the pork tenderloin with dried herbs by patting it onto the loin.
 Place the pork loin back in the skillet and spoon some sauce over the pork loin.

-- Cover and pork loin with foil and roast for 30 minutes.
+- Cover the pork tenderloin with foil and roast for 30 minutes.
 Remove foil, spoon some more sauce over the loin and cook for about another 30 minutes or until the loin interior temperature reaches about 145 degrees.

 - Remove pork loin from oven and cover it with foil to let it rest for about 15 minutes.